Highway systems by country: United Kingdom

 Rights-of-way exist over all highways maintained at the public expense (the majority of roads) and also over some other ways which are not so maintained, on the principle of "once a highway, always a highway".
 In such cases, landowners must allow public use for "passing and repassing".

 A right-of-way may be created by custom (by the way being used for a long period of time) or under the relevant Sections of the Highways Act of 1980.
 A right-of-way may be extinguished or diverted in a number of ways, such as by an Act of Parliament, by a magistrates' stopping-up or diversion order, or by powers given to principal local authorities.
 For instance, under the Channel Tunnel Rail Link Act of 1996, authority was given for the builder of this railway link to stop up certain highways that are mentioned in Schedule 3 of the act.

 The opposite of a highway is a private road or pathway over which no rights-of-way exist.
 Any use of such private ways is subject to the consent of the owner of the land.

 Richard Mabey proposes that the origin of the word highway dates back to the Romans in his book The Roadside Wildlife Book (1974): "Daniel Defoe, writing in the 1720s, describes the Fosse Way as being raised eight or nine feet in many places.
 Between AD 40 and 80, the Romans laid something like 6,500 miles of highway."

-United States

-In the United States, highway is a general term for denoting a public way, including the entire area within the right-of-way, and includes many forms: